-Make one of the most popular Indian sweet, Gulab Jamun two ways.
+Make one of the most popular Indian sweet, Gulab Jamun!
 My step-by-step photo guide will help you to make these Indian treat perfectly every single time.
-I share the traditional method of making Gulab Jamun with Khoya (milk solids) and the cheat’s version made with Milk Powder.
-Choose to make any Gulab Jamun Recipe depending on the ingredients you have.
+I share the traditional method of making Gulab Jamun with Khoya (milk solids) which yields soft, rich and juicy jamuns.
+If you are out of Khoya, check my recipe of Milk Powder Gulab Jamun which is also easy to make.

 What is Gulab Jamun